semandrr/shutdown-on-lan/README.md

 3. Run `dotnet build`.

 4. The compiled application should be in `bin` folder.
-On Linux, you must run it with root privileges, as it is not possible to bind to ports lesser than <1024 without them and even shutting down the system.
+On Linux, you must run it with root privileges, as it is not possible to bind to ports less than <1024 without them and even shutting down the system.

 ## Background launch